 Currently, the case is still ongoing but both sides still deny any wrongdoing.
 Depp denies abusing Heard or any other woman for that matter, while Heard’s attorneys deny Depp’s defamation allegations.
 In a statement published in The Washington Post, Heard’s attorney, George says, “The evidence in this case is clear: Johnny Depp repeatedly beat Amber Heard.
 The increasingly desperate attempts by Mr. Depp and his enablers to revive his career by initiating baseless litigation against so many people once close to him — his former lawyers, former managers, and his former spouse — are not fooling anyone.”

 Do you think Depp will win this defamation lawsuit?
 I can tell you that it definitely won’t be a slam dunk.
 This is because it is harder for an actor or public figure to come out on top in these situations unless they are able to prove actual malice.
-This means Depp would not only need to prove that Heard lied about the abuse but also that she had the requisite mental state and motivation or reckless disregard for the truth when she publicly declared herself a victim of Depp’s domestic abuse.
-In other words, Depp would need to prove that Heard basically wanted Depp’s career to go under because of her allegations.
+This means Depp would not only need to prove that Heard lied about the abuse, but also that she had the requisite mental state and motivation or reckless disregard for the truth when she publicly declared herself a victim of Depp’s domestic abuse.
+In other words, Depp would need to prove that Heard's accusations were false and that she made them in efforts to damage Depp’s career.

 Only time will tell what the outcome of this case will be, but like most high-profile celebrity lawsuits, they probably will try to settle out of court to avoid more media frenzy.